MINGLIBRIAN/rokid/README.md

 #### DB and Cache

 Because wrting operation is really painful for MySQL, Redis is introduced for checking if the record is updated (only check stock information, because this is where our interest lies) and remove duplicated item.
+And this step is done in the crawler pipeline.

 #### Server

 Implemented RESTful API that provides JSON formatted data per request.
-The data can be filtered based on several conditions provided by user.
+The data can be filtered based on several conditions we provided.

 ![condition](condition.png)

-Run the crawler first when the server started to update the database, and invoke a subprocess to run the crawler every 30 minutes for data update.
+When the server started, always run the crawler first to update the database, after init invoke a subprocess to run the crawler every 30 minutes for data update.
 The update process is same with that in crawler.

 #### Front End